timescale/docs.timescale.com-content/tutorials/tutorial-use-timescale-prometheus-grafana.md

 `metrics_labels` table with all values corresponding to that `label_id` in the `metrics_values` table, you will be able to see all values for that particular metric.

-After consulting the [PostgreSQL documentation[postgres-docs], we know we are interested in the `postgresql_pg_stat_activity_conn_count` label.
-First, let’s identify which `id` corresponds to the metrics we are interested in by running this SQL query in `psql`:
+After consulting the [PostgreSQL documentation][postgres-docs], we know we are interested in the `postgresql_pg_stat_activity_conn_count` label.
+First, let’s identify which `id` corresponds to the metrics we are interested in by running this query:

 ```sql
 SELECT *